appydam/Awesome-Resume-CV/README.md

 # Awesome-Resume-CV
-This is one of the best resume template ,created by me
+This is the best resume template ,created by me